t3hmun/t3hsite/_posts/2015-10-01-a-fresh-theme.md

 Most of the CSS/SASS that I have encountered has been no fun to modify, it's impossible to know what the original designer was thinking.
 Before long it becomes a impenetrable mess with more quirks than Internet Explorer.
 On top of that it simply never feels like my own design, the original template is always echoing.

-### Why not use Boilerplate?

-One cannot reliably customise what they do not understand.
-Besides I'm not trying to make a boiler.

 ## Why Jekyll?